gerbil/kubegui/README.md

 > - Visualize and understand network policies at a glance
 > - No external dependencies — no kubectl required
 > - View Deployments, DaemonSets and single Pod logs with context aware highlighting
-> - Open a shell directly into your workloads (event to Nodes via admin daemonset)
+> - Open a shell directly into your workloads (even to Nodes via admin daemonset)
 > - Easy, one-click port forwarding
 > - Automatic application updates, no manual installs